 Consti’s Board of Directors duty is to confirm the Company’s risk management principles and evaluate the adequacy and appropriateness of risk management.
 The CEO is responsible for the Company’s risk management and its organisation, allocating resources for the work and reviewing the risk management principles.
 The Group’s Management Team is responsible for the actualisation of risk management, operative risk monitoring and risk related actions.

 Financial and operational risks, as well as actions taken, are regularly reported to the Management Team.
-Strategic risks are handled annually together with the strategy.
+Strategic and sustainability risks are handled annually together with the strategy.
 Risk reports are assessed by the Board, the Management Team and in the business areas’ own management teams.

 Central risks and risk management actions are reported yearly in the annual report and interim reports.